Services

-This is a walk-through of the four simple steps that take place from our initial contact right through to artwork delivery.
 It outlines your responsibilities as creator and client as well as the aspects of the project that I'm responsible for.
-It may look daunting at first, but the vast majority of my clients can't believe how simple it is once they've experienced it.
+The process may look daunting at first, but the vast majority of my clients can't believe how simple it is once they've experienced it.
 It is my desire to make the whole process of the artwork production for your book as simple and as fun for you as possible.

 Step 1: Our Initial Contact

-A.) Read over all the information on this website!
+Please read over the information on this website.

 Page 1